Preamble to the IRI Standards

 The IRI Reporting Standards Body will address both the GUIDANCE and DISCLOSURE REQUIREMENT segments of the framework prior to public consultation.
 It is expected that these sections will comprise the bulk of the Standard when released, as each will delve into their respective objectives through each of four fundamental values of Islam; Unity, Vicegerency, Social Justice and Responsibility.

-The timeline for the Standard takes us to full release in April 2018.
+The timeline for the Standard takes us to full release by 2020.